 Horses are in the blood for Jordan who has been riding since the age of 5.
 Her Grandfather, Mother and Aunts' history with horses has cultivated a bone deep passion for these amazing animals.

 She has spent all of her youth competing on the A Circuit, showing in the upper level Hunters, Jumpers and Equitations.
-She now owns Platinum Equestrian where she focuses on coaching and training-up-and-coming riders to attain their riding dreams.
+She now owns Platinum Equestrian where she focuses on coaching and training-up-and-coming riders to attain their competitive goals.

 Jordan has joined the SVEA Board of Directors as President.
 Her goal is to promote Squamish as one of the top producers of young equestrians and quality horses by spreading awareness of the SVEA's importance in the community.

 Linnea is heavily involved in many aspects of the Squamish Community in multiple capacities.
 She has gratefully called Squamish home for the past 24 years.
 She has raised four kids here and worked as a registered TCM Acupuncturist for 20 years.

 When Linnea's daughter Klara began riding 8 years ago her love of horses was rekindled.
 She had a horse, in her teens, and a Shetland pony while growing up on a farm in Ontario.
 She is now experimenting with horse acupuncture as a hobby, enjoying horse ownership, and working to improve the SVEA facilities.

 Stephanie owns Squamish Therapeutic Horse Riding who primarily teaches neuro-diverse students on Pipps, a 10 year old American Paint.
 She also teaches clients who own or lease their own horse.